 Why is environmental due diligence important in business transfers?

 Environmental due diligence is important because it helps identify potential environmental risks that could result in significant costs or penalties after the transaction closes.
-It helps protect the financial interests of buyers and sellers and ensures compliance with environmental regulations.
+It helps protect the financial interests of both buyers and sellers and ensures compliance with environmental regulations.

 How can environmental due diligence facilitate a transaction?